soons1/tp/docs/DeveloperGuide.md

       Subsequently, after the `redo` command is executed, the third volunteer in the volunteer is once again deleted, reverting the effects of the undo command that was executed.
       The status bar displays that the previous undo operation has been reversed.
    3. **Test case:** `edit 1 r/volunteer n/alex` followed by `undo` followed by `redo` <br>
-      **Expected:** After the first command, the first volunteer in the volunteer list will have their name edited to "alex" from "Alex Yeoh", after the second command, the edit made on the first volunteer's name will be undone, and their name will be reverted back to "Alex Yeoh". <br>
+      **Expected:** After the first command, the first volunteer in the volunteer list will have their name edited to "alex" from "Alex Yeoh".
+After the second command, the edit made on the first volunteer's name will be undone, and their name will be reverted back to "Alex Yeoh". <br>
       Subsequently, after the `redo` command is executed, the first volunteer in the volunteer list will once again have their name edited to "alex", reverting the effects of the undo command that was executed.
       The status bar displays that the previous undo operation has been reversed.
       <br><br>